qudus4l/Handwritten-Digits-Classifier-with-PyTorch/README.md

 ## Acknowledgments

 Special thanks to the team at UDACITY & AWS for providing the opportunity to work on this project.

----

-Feel free to customize the README file according to your specific needs and add any additional sections or information that you think would be relevant.